Tejashri Pradhan: Other works and media image

 Tejashri has also appeared as a guest in many shows.
-Her first guest appearance was in Chala Hawa Yeu Dya in 2013 where she promotes her serial Honar Sun Me Hya Gharchi.
-After her marriage, she made an appearance in Home Minister with her husband (Shashank Ketkar).
-After that, she again appeared in Chala Hawa Yeu Dya for promoting Ti Saddhya Kay Karte (2017).
+Her first guest appearance was in Chala Hawa Yeu Dya in 2013 where she promotes her serial Honar Soon Mi Hya Gharchi.
+After her marriage, she made an appearance in Home Minister with her then husband, Shashank Ketkar.
+After that, she again appeared in Chala Hawa Yeu Dya for promoting Ti Sadhya Kay Karte (2017).
 In 2018, she appeared in Tumchyasathi Kay Pan where she promotes Sur Nava Dhyas Nava.
 In 2019, she appeared as a guest in Kanala Khada.
 In 2021, she again appeared in Chala Hawa Yeu Dya for promoting Aggabai Sasubai.

 In 2020, she was ranked third in The Times of India's Top 15 most desirable women on Marathi television.
-In 2019, she was ranked ninth among the "Most popular Marathi TV actress".
-She was the named in the Pune Most desirable women.
-In 2021, She is included in first place on "Most Desirable Actress in Marathi Television".
+In 2019, she was ranked ninth among the most popular Marathi TV actresses.
+In 2021, she ranked first among the "Most Desirable Actresses in Marathi Television".
 In the same year, she was ranked sixth in "Maharashtra's Stunning & Desirable Beauties".

 In addition to her acting career, Pradhan endorses several brands, including Dishwasher bar, ZEE5, Vicco Turmeric, L'Oréal, K-Pra, etc. She also did voice-overs for a mobile application named Go-stories which features various Marathi cine artists.

 In 2021, she launched her own production house with Kirti Nerkar called TeK Productions.
+In 2023, she ranked 10th in the Top 10 Marathi actresses.